This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Address: Largo do Carmo 11, 1200-022 Lisboa, Portugal (map)

 Churrasqueria del Paz

-Churrasqueria del Paz is a neighborhood seafood restaurant in Bairro Alto.
-It just happened to be up the street from my Airbnb.
+Churrasqueria del Paz is a neighborhood seafood restaurant in Lisbon’s Bairro Alto.
+It just happened to be up the street from where I stayed.

 If you’re looking for simple grilled fresh fish & meat in a place that’s popular both with locals & visitors, this is the place to go.

 Address: R. da Paz 80, 1200-319 Lisboa, Portugal (map)

 The Time Out Market in Lisbon (website) is a must-visit for anyone who is into good food, but it’s especially so for seafood.